 Bonus: The leaves are edible!
 This 9 minute fun video shows cooking Sweet potato leaves Is easy and nutritious:

-This is the right time to experiment with growing more of your own food!
+With the coming food supply shortage and difficult times ahead, this is the right time to experiment with growing more of your own food!

 I hope I have inspired you to give this a try.